 The Joffe Charitable Trust CIO is a charity registered in England and Wales with registration number 1180520 and is also registered with the Information Commissioner’s Office (ICO).

-We hold the minimum personal data that is necessary in order to:
+We process the minimum personal information that is necessary in order to:

 – assess grant applications